 You won’t be short of insights with ActiveCampaign; you’ll be able to delve into opens, click-maps, page visits, geo-tracking, and more.
 If you have an online store on a platform such as Shopify, BigCommerce or WooCommerce, reports are also available on the Plus plan and higher.

-ActiveCampaign also comes with a CRM, meaning that, in addition to email and automation reporting, you’ll have access to deal reporting and sales performance metrics, as well as forecasts.
+ActiveCampaign also offers a CRM, meaning that, in addition to email and automation reporting, you can have access to deal reporting and sales performance metrics, as well as forecasts.
+This add-on starts from $50/month.

 Winner: You’ve guessed it!
 ActiveCampaign bags itself another point with its excellent reporting features, taking the scores to 6-0!